 Coronations and other major events were held in the courtyard right outside of the throne hall.

-This is the Gyeonghoeru Pavillion, used to host feasts for celebrations or to welcome foreign representatives.
+And this is the Gyeonghoeru Pavillion, used to host feasts for celebrations or to welcome foreign representatives.
 The beautiful Pavilion is in the middle of the manmade pond.

 There are so many beautiful spots that are perfect to take pictures at in the Palace.